 When Mr. Harold Long returned to the United States, he was stationed at Twenty-nine Palms, California, where he opened his first dojo in his back yard.
 After his discharge from the Marine Corps, in July 1959, he returned to East Tennessee, and opened a dojo at the Marine Reserve Training Center.

 In 1963, he attended the “Systems Head meeting” of the first World Karate Tournament in Chicago, Illinois, to set-up rules for all American karate tournaments.
 In attendance were John Kehan, Phil Kepal, Harold Long, George Mattson, Anthony Mirikan, Roy Oshiro, Don Nagle, Ed Parker, Wendall Reeves, Jun Rehe, Mas Tsuroka, and Robert Trias.
 Rules for kata and kumite were adopted at this meeting to be used for all tournaments in the United States regardless of style.
 All of these rules, with one exception, were proposed by Mr. Long.
 He also served as Vice President of the United States Karate Association for several years.

-Listed below are his major accomplishments and contributions to Isshin-Ryu Karate.
+Listed below are Mr. Harold G. Long’s major accomplishments and contributions to Isshin-Ryu Karate.

 with Allen Wheeler.

 - 1981 – Founded the Isshin-Ryu Hall of Fame.

 - 1987 – Inducted into the Isshin-Ryu Hall of Fame.

 - 1988 – Co-authored “Okinawan Weapons” with Phil Little.